Uber insurance – What you need to know

-However, as Uber are not actually classed as a private hire taxi company, it’s vital that anyone considering driving for Uber has their own private hire taxi insurance in place.
+However, as Uber are not actually classed as a private hire taxi company, it’s vital that anyone considering driving for Uber has their own Uber PHV insurance in place.

 Navigating Uber driver insurance requirements can be confusing, as drivers are considered to be independent contractors.
-While Uber do not claim to be a taxi firm, anyone carrying fare-paying passengers must have cleared this with their insurance company first.
+While Uber does not claim to be a taxi firm, anyone carrying fare-paying passengers must have cleared this with their insurance company first.

 If you are involved in an accident, or your vehicle is damaged whilst driving for Uber, a regular insurance policy for private use would not cover costs.

-What should be included in private hire insurance Uber cover?
+What should be included in a private hire insurance Uber cover?

 Uber insurance cover is not the same as personal use vehicle insurance cover.
-Your policy will need to specifically cover using your own car for hire or reward, as Uber consider themselves to be a Transportation Network Company and not a taxi firm.
+Your policy will need to specifically cover using your own car for hire or reward, as Uber considers itself to be a Transportation Network Company and not a taxi firm.
 When insuring your car to drive for Uber, you can still choose from three main levels of insurance cover.
 These include: